gregt1993/Health_Bridge/README.md

 ## Setup

 1. Install both the **iOS app** and the **Health Bridge** HACS integration.
-2. In the **Health Assistant Link** app follow the setup and remember you secret token.
+2. In the **Health Assistant Link** app follow the setup and remember your secret token.
 3. In Home Assistant, configure the **Health Bridge** integration and **use the same Secret Token**.
    - ⚠️ The token must match **exactly** in both the iOS app and Home Assistant.
 4. Once matched, the integration will start syncing your Apple Health data automatically.